ar-visions/orbiter/README.md

         - [x] Will not have code folding, ever
         - [x] Will not have tool-tips
         - [x] Will not have popups that cover up code (that is for the left side)
+        - [x] Will not have code dragging
     - [ ] Code is colorized by a real parser, not regex
         - The goal with this data is to be in sync with the compiler: (direct user of this apply to [silver](https://github.com/ar-visions/silver) language only, in works)
     - [ ] Workspace/File/Directories search is white-space insensitive
         - Finding "a   string" will find "a string"
 #
 - [ ] The goal of Orbiter is to be less than 4000 lines of code (this repo), and completely transformable.

+- [ ] Console for Debug and Launching (top or bottom stationed)
+- [ ] Application menu to control layout ordering / visibility
+    - Toggle to Hide/Show
+    - Drag to Re-Order
+    * Drag and drop should only be in very unique places on an interface (never in the code editor)